arve0/codeclub_lesson_builder/FORMAT.md

 There are some required attributes in the header, and some optional.
 ### Required attributes:
-    title : Name of your lesson
-    level : Difficulty of the lesson, represented as an integer from 1 to 3.
+    title : Name of the lesson lesson.
+String. level : Difficulty of the lesson.
+Positive integer.
+        1 - Easy
+        2 - Medium
+        3 - Hard

 ### Optional attributes:
-    playlist : Lessons with the same playlist attribute will be grouped together, and presented as a list of consecutive lessons. language : Language the lesson is written in.
-    author : The lesson's author.
+    playlist : Used to group related lessons together.
+String. language : Language the lesson is written in. [name of language tag standard] author : The lesson's author.
+String.

 ## Using classes
 Classes can be added to the generated HTML tags by using the following syntax: